Renaude Lapointe

 Louise Marguerite Renaude Lapointe, PC CC (January 3, 1912 – May 11, 2002) was a Canadian journalist and a Senator.
 She was among the first Canadian women to work as a professional journalist and the first French-Canadian woman to preside over the Senate.

 Born in Disraeli, Quebec the daughter of Joseph-Alphonse Lapointe and Marie-Louise Poulin, she worked as a journalist in the 1940s and 1950s at Le Soleil in Quebec City.
 In 1959 she joined the staff of Montreal's La Presse.

 A member of the Liberal Party of Canada, she was appointed to the Senate in 1971 by Pierre Trudeau and served until her retirement in 1987.
 From September 12, 1974 until October 4, 1979, she was Speaker of the Senate.
 She was also Speaker pro tempore from June 9, 1982 until November 30, 1983.

-In 1989 she was invested as a Companion of the Order of Canada.
+In 1989, she was invested as a Companion of the Order of Canada.

+Early life and family

+Lapointe was born in Disraeli, in Wolfe County, Quebec.
+She was the eldest of three siblings (one girl, two boys), born in successive years.
+Her father, initially a mechanic, owned the first automobile garage in the area and had a natural talent for mechanics despite limited formal education.
+He was also a gifted amateur musician, playing the trumpet excellently and leading the village orchestra and band, earning the local title "Professor Lapointe".
+He aimed for political neutrality to maintain clients from different political sides.

+Her mother was a qualified teacher who had aspirations to teach out West but remained in Disraeli.
+Described by Lapointe as very bright and "avant-garde", she handled the accounting for the family garage and wrote correspondence.
+She was politically aware, reportedly writing speeches for the local legislative deputy, and was a strong supporter of women's suffrage, although likely unable to exercise the right to vote herself due to illness before her death.

+The Lapointe household had a strong musical environment.
+Renaude studied piano and violin, while her brother Christian played the saxophone and brother Carol played the cello.
+The family sometimes played together in a small home orchestra.
+Her brother Christian was considered exceptionally bright, later winning the prestigious Prince of Wales Prize during his studies.

+In 1933, during the Great Depression, the family moved to Quebec City due to economic difficulties and her father's business struggles with an invention, a logging tool named "Champion".
+Both of Lapointe's parents died in 1943 – her mother from a cerebral hemorrhage in April and her father from angina in December.